Aesop

 Both rules above are added as safe rules.
 When a safe rule succeeds on a goal encountered during the proof search, it is applied and the goal is never revisited thereafter.
 In other words, the search does not backtrack safe rules.
 We will later see unsafe rules, which can backtrack.

-With these rules, we can prove a theorem about NonEmpty
+With these rules, we can prove a theorem about NonEmpty and append:

 @[aesop safe apply]